AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 Common Errors:
 * The `from/` prefix is **mandatory**, as it tells TAbs which tutorial to edit.
-* Attempting to edit a non-existent tutorial will result in an error:`Tutorial ID not found.`
+* Attempting to edit a non-existent tutorial will result in an error: `Tutorial ID not found.`
 * If no editable fields are provided: `At least one field to edit must be provided.`
 * If a student field (e.g., `id/`) is accidentally included:
   `Students cannot be edited via this command.
 Please use the add_student or delete_student commands instead.`

 ### Finding tutorials by keyword: `find`

-Finds tutorials whose `MODULE_CODE` or `TUTORIAL_ID` contain any of the given keywords.
+Finds tutorials whose tutorial ID and/or module code contain any of the given keywords.

 Format:
 1. **Search by one field:** `find t/KEYWORD [MORE_KEYWORDS]…` or `find m/KEYWORD [MORE_KEYWORDS]…`